We help communities meet and work together

 Leah Stuart-Sheppard is the Director of Knowledge Exchange at Women’s Shelters Canada.
 In this role, she creates opportunities for shelters and transition houses across the country to connect with each other and share their knowledge, promising practices, and resources.
 Leah’s background is in adult education and community development, with a particular focus on experiential education and ‘learning-by-doing’.
 She is passionate about participatory, community-based approaches to social change.

-Please register below and we’ll keep you updated as more details become available.
+Please register below for the Fall Forum and we’ll keep you updated as more details become available.

 Registration Form